AC Filters for People with Allergies

 Do Filters Help Reduce Allergy Symptoms?

-Are Allergy Filters Worth the Cost?
+Are Allergy Filters Worth the Money?

 Techniques for Choosing an AC Filter

 - Choose the correct filter size: Air filters are made in various sizes, so select one that fits your HVAC system precisely.
-Ill-fitting filters allow allergens to blow right on by, undermining the filter’s efficiency.
+Ill-fitting filters allow allergens to blow right on by, undermining the filter’s effectiveness.
 Refer to your HVAC system’s manual or ask a professional for help determining the right filter size.

 Install a High-Quality Air Filtration System in Your Home